yamilyn/zen-journal-app/README.md

 ### 📝 Project philosophy
 A clean and simple app to time and track meditations.
 We designed the app with two principal philosophies.
 Firstly, that journaling is an extremely powerful tool on the spiritual path.
 Not only does journaling allow us to become more aware of the content of our minds but it gives us a sense of our progress and prevents from sitting in rumination rather than actually meditating.

-Secondly, that most mediation apps do too much; they are filled with excessive guidance, gadgets, and gismos and ultimately become a distraction themselves.
+Secondly, that most mediation apps do too much; they are filled with excessive guidance, gadgets, and gizmos and ultimately become a distraction themselves.
 In our design we try not to get in the way but simply allow the user to meditate, then write about what they experience.

 ***